jvtarss/ema-2026/README.md

 | QIN-2021 | Somatic embryogenesis (stem vs. callus, two genotypes) | SRR11749594–SRR11749605 |
 | TOLENTINO-2022 | Mechanically induced tension wood | SRR14138141–SRR14138146 |

-## License

-[PENDING,  to be finalized once the target journal/venue is confirmed]

-## Contact

-For questions, bug reports, or to propose additional datasets for a future EMA release, contact the corresponding author: [EMAIL PENDING]